Educational Wednesday, June 24, 2026

 The Two-Year Lookback Is the Trap

-IRMAA stands for Income-Related Monthly Adjustment Amount.
-It is the Social Security Administration's mechanism for charging higher-income Medicare enrollees more for Part B and Part D coverage.
-The surcharge is not subtle.
-In 2026, the standard Part B premium is $185.00 per month.
-At the top IRMAA bracket, that figure climbs to $628.90 per month, per person.
-For a couple, that is a difference of roughly $10,600 per year, on top of the base premium.
+IRMAA stands for Income-Related Monthly Adjustment Amount, the Social Security Administration's mechanism for charging higher-income enrollees more for Part B and Part D. In 2026, the standard Part B premium is $185.00 per month.
+At the top bracket it climbs to $628.90 per month, per person, roughly $10,600 a year for a couple above the base premium.

-The income events that most reliably push retirees across those cliffs:
+Events that most reliably push retirees across a cliff:

-- A business sale or asset sale generating a large capital gain
+• A business or asset sale generating a large capital gain

-- Qualified dividends and taxable interest that accumulate silently in taxable accounts
+• Qualified dividends and taxable interest accumulating silently in taxable accounts

-The planning insight is not to avoid income.
-It is to know exactly where you stand relative to each cliff before you realize income.
-A Roth conversion that stops $5,000 below a bracket line is a meaningfully different decision than one that crosses it.
-This lives squarely in the Soil layer of the Sporos Doctrine, where tax architecture shapes outcomes before a dollar is ever withdrawn.
+The insight is not to avoid income but to know where you stand relative to each cliff before you realize any.
+A conversion that stops $5,000 below a bracket line is a meaningfully different decision from one that crosses it.
+This is Soil-layer work in the Sporos Doctrine.

-If your income in the lookback year was elevated due to a one-time event and has since dropped, you are not helpless.
-The SSA-44 form allows you to appeal your IRMAA determination using a more recent year's income if you experienced a qualifying life-changing event: retirement, divorce, death of a spouse, or loss of income-producing property, among others.
-A business sale alone does not qualify, but retiring from that business in the same year may.
-The appeal is worth filing when the facts support it.
+If your lookback-year income was elevated by a one-time event and has since dropped, you are not helpless.
+Form SSA-44 lets you appeal the determination using a more recent year, provided you had a qualifying life-changing event: retirement, divorce, death of a spouse, or loss of income-producing property.
+A business sale alone does not qualify.
+Retiring from that business in the same year may.

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.